* IMF urges global central bank coordination

 Gold was caught between the run to safety and the surge in

-the greenback, and spot prices dipped 0.2 percent.
-The
+the greenback, and spot prices edged up less than 0.1

-precious metal was down more than 2 percent for the week but on
+percent.
+The metal was down 1.9 percent for the week but posted

-Brent oil fell 1.0 percent and U.S. crude was
+Brent oil fell 1.5 percent and U.S. crude

-little changed.
-Copper fell 0.6 percent to set a monthly
+dropped 0.8 percent.
+Copper fell 0.4 percent to set a

-drop of more than 4 percent, the largest since last June.
+monthly drop of 4 percent, the largest since June.

 "The absence of the Chinese market for the next week means